 YOU WILL MAKE HANDMADE PAPER from "scratch" using the inner bast fiber from the paper mulberry tree* [also known as kozo].
 Long admired for its strength and translucency, you will experience firsthand, why artists have been using this washi paper [and fiber] for centuries as a substrate for all types of media, artist books or for sculptural or installation work - achieving a unique presence.

 You will learn all of the processes involved including identifying the plant itself, harvesting, cooking, hand beating, rinsing/cleaning, mixing neri (formation aid), preparing the vat and finally forming sheets of paper.
 This will be followed with pressing and drying as well as a few extra contemporary creative techniques.
 Along the way, we will explore a little science about the fiber to have a better understanding of the material.

 NOTE: The harvesting portion is introduced as background information for a better understanding of the fiber [and for those who may be interested in finding and harvesting their own fiber in their area].
 Our main focus will be using kozo bark purchased from various vendors, including my own Florida kozo bark.

-With detailed lessons and short video demonstrations, you’ll be able to learn the traditional Japanese nagashi-zuki technique which involves dipping the sugeta mould repeatedly into the vat, creating multiple layers of fiber on the screen, that, when pressed and dried, offer a supple yet extremely strong material for your creative work.
+With detailed lessons and short video demonstrations, you’ll be able to learn the traditional Japanese nagashi-zuki technique which involves dipping the sugeta mould repeatedly into the vat, "laminating" multiple layers of fiber on the screen, that, when pressed and dried, offer a supple yet extremely strong material for your creative work.

 My goal is to serve as your trusty guide to provide an engaging learning experience that will allow you to gain the information, skills and confidence to achieve your creative goals.
 Beginners and experienced papermakers are encouraged to take this class to learn the process for the first time or revisit this meditative and inspiring process for new artwork.